Welcome to Year 4

 During basic skills, we will be mainly focusing on learning our times tables so we can rapidly recall them up to 12 x 12 (ready for the times table test in the summer).
 We will be working on fluency, reasoning and problem solving.
 Children should be able to reason about maths and explain their thinking through words and drawing.
 They will hear 'prove it' and 'show me' a lot this year.

-This half term's topic is on The Ancient Greeks.
-This topic will be linked across mainly history, geography, science and PE.
-The end goal is for the children to preform their own Greek play using clay masks they will had made.
+This term's topic is on The Romans.
+This topic will be linked across mainly history, geography, MFl and art.
+The end goal is for the children to do a class assembly to parents demonstrating everything they have learnt about the Romans.

 Please support your child by reading with them every evening for about 15 minutes.